 - Our telecommunications infrastructure is inadequate for small business needs and start-ups.

 The Association maintains an active website, Facebook pages, and a Facebook Group.
 Together, our social media channels provide an important link to our community on a year-round basis, helping to connect people with one another and provide information about key activities taking place in the community.

 Greensboro Initiatives and Grants

 We support a range of Greensboro area initiatives.
 Recent projects include enhancements to the Village Green and Elm tree protection.
 Through our Grants Program, we annually provide small grants to numerous projects and initiatives that benefit the residents of Greensboro and Greensboro Bend.
 For a list of grant recipients, see the grants report under Resources and Reports.

 Events and Entertainment

-The Association supports and facilitates community initiatives in line with our mission, including Sunday evening concerts in July and August, sailing activites, and the annual Caspian Challenge Run/Walk, which invites runners to enjoy a day of exercise and community and benefits both local causes and lake protection initiatives.
+The Association supports and facilitates community initiatives in line with our mission, including Sunday evening concerts in July and August, sailing activities, and the annual Caspian Challenge Run/Walk, which invites runners to enjoy a day of exercise and community and benefits both local causes and lake protection initiatives.